-NOTES :
+NOTES:

-- (1) A proxy may but need not be a member of the Company and the provision of Section 149(1)(b)of the Companies Act, 1965 ("Act") shall not apply to the Company. - (2) To be valid, this form, duly completed must be deposited at the registered office of the Company not less than 48 hours before the time set for holding the meeting or any adjournment thereof. - (3) A member shall be entitled to appoint more than one (1) proxy to attend and vote at the same meeting provided that the provisions of Section 149(1) (c) of the Act are complied with. - (4) Where a member appoints more than one (1) proxy, the appointment shall be invalid unless he specifies the proportions of his holdings to be represented by each proxy. - (5) If the appointor is a corporation, this form must be executed under its common seal or under the hand of an officer or attorney duly authorized. - (6) Only Depositors whose names appear in the Record of Depositors as at 23rd June 2014 be regarded as Members and shall be entitled to attend, speak and vote at the Tenth Annual General Meeting.
+- (1) Only Depositors whose names appear in the General Meeting Record of Depositors as at 15 June 2015 be regarded as Members and shall be entitled to attend, speak and vote at the Eleventh Annual General Meeting. - (2) A proxy may but need not be a member of the Company and the provisions of Section 149(1) (b) of the Companies Act, 1965 ("the Act") shall not apply to the Company. - (3) To be valid, the proxy form, duly completed must be deposited at the Registered Office of the Company not less than 48 hours before the time set for holding the meeting or any adjournment thereof. - (4) A member shall be entitled to appoint more than one (1) proxy to attend and vote at the same meeting provided that the provisions of Section 149(1) (c) of the Act are complied with. - (5) Where a member appoints more than one (1) proxy, the appointment shall be invalid unless he specifies the proportions of his holdings to be represented by each proxy. - (6) If the appointor is a corporation, this form must be executed under its common seal or under the hand of an officer or attorney duly authorised.